Training

 A practitioner credential, not a completion course

-This path is for people who already work with real cases and need a disciplined way to read Nature, Situation, and Orientation in client-facing work.
-It assumes the reader is serious.
+This path is for people who already work with real cases and need a clear, structured method for using the three levels of the framework — Nature, Situation, and Orientation — with clients.
 The point is not to collect a badge.
-The point is to become accurate enough to use the work responsibly.
+The point is to become accurate enough to use the work without doing harm.

 Learn to see what is actually in front of you: the person's nature, the demands around them, and the way they are orienting inside it.